|Nutritional Guidelines (per serving)|

 - 1 large garden or English (hothouse) cucumber

-- 1 bottle (750-ml) of vodka
+- 1 (750 ml) bottle of vodka

 Trim off and discard the ends of the cucumber and peel off the skin.
 Cut the cucumber in half lengthwise.
 Use a small spoon to scoop out and discard the watery seeds in the center.
-Don't skip the peeling or seeding steps; both the peel and seeds have a bitterness to them that will transfer quickly to the vodka and distract from the delicate cucumber flavor that can be extracted and enjoyed.

 Roughly chop or slice the peeled and seeded cucumber.